tstromberg/extract_strava/README.md

 Pre-built binaries:
 ===================
 Look at the bin/ directory.
-It contains pre-built 64-bit binaries for Mac OS X and Linux.
+There are pre-built 64-bit binaries for Mac OS X and Linux.

+Note that extract_strava looks for "tcx.tmpl" in the current working directory.

 Building extract_strava:
 ========================
 Go 1.1 is required for building.
 Download from https://code.google.com/p/go/downloads/list

 These commands will fetch all dependencies and compile the extract_strava binary.